5 Common Questions About Adoption Costs

 Every adoption situation is unique, and certain expenses usually vary based on your specific context.
 These include things like medical, legal and living expenses for the prospective birth mother.
 These expenses are going to be flexible with any adoption agency, and they can impact the total cost of adopting a newborn baby.
 However, some agencies charge other types of variable expenses that can greatly increase or decrease the cost of an adoption.

 Advertising is one of the most common expenses that may increase the longer it takes to find your family an adoption opportunity.
 How does the adoption agency handle advertising expenses?
-Do they have a time limit on their advertising contract of one or two years that may become increasingly expensive the longer placement takes to complete?
-Will you have to pay to renew your advertising contract with the agency?
+Do they charge a monthly advertising fee that may become increasingly expensive the longer placement takes to complete?
 This could significantly raise the total cost to adopt.

 American Adoptions includes variable expenses like living, legal and medical costs in the average total cost of adoption quoted to you.
-In addition, all of our agency fees are always fixed; the advertising provided is a non-expiring agreement, and you will only pay a one-time advertising fee no matter how long it takes until an adoption placement is successfully completed.
+In addition, all of our agency fees are fixed, and advertising costs are clearly laid out from the beginning.

 3. How does your agency make sure the cost of adoption stays within our adoption budget?